US loses to France 83-76, 25-game Olympic win streak ends

 TIP-INS

 France: Frank Ntilikina missed the game, with the French federation saying he continues to deal with “slight muscle discomfort.” … France took the game’s first nine free throws.
-The U.S. didn’t shoot one until JaVale McGee went to the line with 8:27 left in the second quarter. … Guerschon Yabusele left the game briefly with 1:30 left in the half after going knee-to-knee with Holiday.
+The U.S. didn’t shoot one until JaVale McGee went to the line with 8:27 left in the second quarter. … Yabusele left the game briefly with 1:30 left in the half after going knee-to-knee with Holiday.

 USA: Durant had three fouls in the first half, something that’s happened only 10 times in his last 544 NBA appearances. … The U.S. used 11 of its players in the first half, with Jerami Grant the only one who didn’t get into the game.